-I specialize in the historical, cultural, and archaeological contexts of ancient Israel and Judah.
-More specifically, I am interested in the daily lives of the average Israelite and Judahite household including economics, food preparation and consumption, religion, and the roles and relationships of the family and household.
-I am an experienced field archaeologist in Israel and I am currently part of the archaeological excavation team at Tell Halif, Israel.
+Dr. Shafer Elliott specializes in the historical, cultural, and archaeological contexts of ancient Israel and Judah.
+More specifically, she is interested in the daily lives of the average Israelite and Judahite household including economics, food preparation and consumption, religion, and the roles and relationships of the family.
+Dr. Shafer Elliott. is an experienced field archaeologist in Israel and is currently part of the archaeological excavation team at Tell Halif, Israel.

-Food in Ancient Judah: Domestic Cooking in the Time of the Hebrew Bible.
-Sheffield: Acumen, 2013. (now with Routledge, September 2014).
+- Food in Ancient Judah: Domestic Cooking in the Time of the Hebrew Bible.
+Sheffield: Equinox/Acumen (now with Routledge, September 2014).

-Frerichs Annual Professor at the Albright Institute of Archaeological Research, Jerusalem, Israel (2017-2018).
+- Fellowship: Ernest S. Frerichs Annual Professor (February - May, 2018) at the W.F.
+Albright Institute of Archaeological Research (AIAR) in Jerusalem, Israel.